How Elon Musk is making engineers cool again

 This is an excerpt from the draft of my upcoming book on great founder theory.
 Learn more here.

-Elon Musk recently made headlines by launching his Tesla Roadster away from Earth at a speed of 12,908 km/h, sending it firmly beyond Mars’ orbit.
+Elon Musk made headlines in 2018 by launching his Tesla Roadster away from Earth at a speed of 12,908 km/h, sending it firmly beyond Mars’ orbit.
 What could be more clearly wasteful?
 Except it isn’t.
 The technologically important part of the launch is that it demonstrates and tests the launch vehicle.
 The socially important part is that it reorganizes society by conferring status, which enables engineering feats across domains and fields.

 When examining the exceptional and the powerful, nearly everyone underestimates how reasonable their actions are.
 What some denounce as whimsy or waste is often a wise investment that solves real and difficult problems, sometimes in very prosocial ways.
 Perhaps we can find better ways to solve some of these problems, but these attacks are mere wishful thinking, resting on the assumption that some unstated alternative will naturally spring into existence.